 Brenda set her dagger aside to move closer, leading her child by the hand.
 Soon, husband and wife were standing eye to eye.
 "What's going on?
 We've heard echoes, but... has there been an attack?"

 "Yes," Fergal replied, biting his lip to calm himself.
 "We've already lost everything west of the river.
-Our only hope is the stronghold.
+Our only hope is the fort.
 The guard is telling everyone they can to make for the barracks."

 Fergal interrupted his wife, softly gripping her by the shoulder.
 "It'll be a miracle if even five-hundred make it.
 But no matter how many survive, I intend to count you amongst them."